Choumou/CTF/2022/KnightCTF/Reverse/Knight_Switch_Bank/README.md

 local_38 on the screenshot corresponds to the following string : "ZRIU]HdANdJAGDIAxIAvDDsAyDDq_"

 Now, we have all the informations to get the flag.
 In fact, the operations made in the first part are just a rot13 cipher.
 The letter will be substituted by the 13th letter after it.
-For example, a "A" will become a "N", and a "P" will become a "C".
-And when the char is not a letter, the binary just substracts 0x20 to it.
+For example, an "A" will become a "N", and a "P" will become a "C".
+And when the char is not a letter, the binary just substracts 0x20 off it.

 I wrote this little script to get the flag :